progtologist/sick_scan_xd/FAQ.md

 Scripts [run_linux_ros1_simu_tim7xx_twin.bash](./test/scripts/run_linux_ros1_simu_tim7xx_twin.bash) and [run_linux_ros2_simu_tim7xx_twin.bash](./test/scripts/run_linux_ros2_simu_tim7xx_twin.bash) show a complete example with emulation of two TiM7xx sensors and two sick_scan_xd nodes running concurrently using different nodenames and topics.

+To run two picoScan devices simultanously, each sick_scan_xd node must be configured with different lidar ip addresses and udp ports, different node names, different ros topics and frame ids for each point cloud.
+Therefore the following launchfile parameter should be overwritten by individual settings for each lidar:
+* "hostname": e.g. "192.168.0.190" and "192.168.0.98"
+* "nodename": e.g. sick_picoscan0" and "sick_picoscan1"
+* "publish_frame_id": e.g. "world0" and "world1"
+* "publish_laserscan_segment_topic": e.g. "scan0_segment" and "scan1_segment"
+* "publish_laserscan_fullframe_topic": e.g. "scan0_fullframe" and "scan1_fullframe"
+* "imu_topic": e.g. "imu0" and "imu1"
+* "udp_port": e.g. "56661" and "56662"
+* "imu_udp_port": e.g. "7503" and "7504"
+* individual topics and frame id for each customized point cloud, e.g.
+    * replace all "topic=/cloud_" by "topic=/cloud0_" resp. "topic=/cloud1_"
+    * replace all "frameid=world" by "frameid=world0" resp. "frameid=world1"
+It is recommend to first verify the launchfile configurations separately for each picoScan before running them simultanously.

+For picoScan and multiScan, parameter udp_receiver_ip must be set to the ip address of the PC running sick_scan_xd.
+It is recommend to use ip addresses in the same subnet.

 ## Driver restarts again and again after "sFA" message

 :question: The sick_scan_xd driver restarts again and again after an error message "sFA".